Domestic partnership: Hawaii

 Reciprocal beneficiary registration was enacted in 1997.
 The law took effect on June 1, 1997.

+Illinois

+The Village of Oak Park, Illinois in October 1997 began offering a domestic partnership registry for same-sex couples, according to a Chicago Tribune article by Joanne von Alroth.
+Largely symbolic, the registry was the first of its kind in the state, and it required couples to swear that they were in committed relationships of at least six months.
+Oak Park's Village Board had approved the registry at a meeting in September 1997.

 Maine

 In April 2004 the legislature passed a domestic partnership bill.
 The law, which provides same-sex individuals with inheritance rights over their partners' property and guardianship over their deceased partner, went into effect on July 30, 2004.
 On May 6, 2009, Maine's legislature and governor enacted a law to legalize same-sex marriage, but on November 3, 2009, that law was repealed by voters.
 Maine legalized same-sex marriage in December 2012.

 Maryland

 Since July 1, 2008, unmarried couples have been able to enter a designated unregistered beneficiary agreement which will grant them limited rights such as the right to visit one another in the hospital, the right to share a room in a nursing home, and the right to make funeral decisions.
 A law on same-sex marriage went into effect on January 1, 2013.